Wisconsin

 Morning:

-This morning, we will head to one of the country’s best farmer’s markets – Dane County Farmer’s Market, held at the State Capitol.
+We will head to one of the country’s best farmers’ markets – Dane County Farmers’ Market, held at the State Capitol.
 We will wander the market, noting the local produce and local cheese producers.
-Our group leader will allow free time for you to explore and talk to vendors on your own.
-After the Farmer’s Market, we will depart via motorcoach to visit the University of Wisconsin Madison.
+The Group Leader will allow some time for you to explore and talk to vendors on your own.
+After the Farmers’ Market, we will depart via motorcoach to visit the University of Wisconsin-Madison.
 We will explore the history of Madison, Wisconsin through the 12,000 years of Ho-Chunk perspective and learn about the effigy mounds.
 Effigy mounds are sacred monuments, often built into the shapes of animals or spirits, that symbolized burial mounds or another deep meaning for those who constructed them.
 Wisconsin has the largest concentration of effigy mounds in the world - approximately 4,000 effigy mounds across the state – however it’s estimated that only 200 remain in Madison.
 Please remember that while the effigy mounds are publicly accessible, they are sacred sites.
 Consider using this visit as a moment of peace and reflection.

 Lunch: